 Primary objective

-Generate evidence for the comparative effectiveness for each pairwise comparison of treatments for the outcomes of interest.

 Generate evidence for differences in clinical characteristics of each trial-RWD pair in the intervention for the pivotal trial of interest

+Using RWD, diagnose whether each pair of treatments for the outcome of interest can be compared without bias, and generate evidence of comparative effectiveness.

 Secondary objectives

 Assess the bias inherent in each analysis by including negative and positive control outcomes.